unipwarehouse/unipwarehouse.github.io/_works/2016-08-11-mina-zafarina.md

 Tools:

-- A supersimple and fascinating painting software, **Mypaint**
+- A supersimple, open source painting software, **Mypaint**
-- A lightweight OS, Xubuntu Xenial Xerus (like the triple X)
+- A lightweight OS, Xubuntu Xenial Xerus (I like the triple X)
 - A wacom
 - A love